 Participation in Events: The Fellows will be included in all Jackson Foundation events throughout the year, including the Annual Board meeting.

 In-depth Fellows Activity: The Fellows program focuses on each Fellow’s field of interest as well as leadership development goals.
 The participant-generated project provides an important vehicle for integrating the year’s experiences.
 The photo below is Ilana Cone Kennedy (2016 Fellow) conducting the monthly meeting of the Student Leadership Board for the Holocaust Center for Humanity, her project for the year.

 Monthly Meetings: The Fellows meet monthly to participate in skill-building workshops on leadership, hear from community leaders and have time to share their expertise with each other.
 Regardless of format, all monthly gatherings are followed by informal networking opportunities to help Fellows build stronger connections.

 The year begins in October with an in-depth orientation including interaction with Foundation Board members, and the first in a series of leadership training sessions conducted by a regional and nationally known expert.
 The Fellows receive feedback on their leadership skills and learn how to better leverage them in their work and community.
-Subsequent meetings, held on the the first Thursday of the month for three hours during business hours, focus on the broader elements of leadership with workshops on Servant Leadership, team building, and presentation skills, and other leadership development skills.
+Subsequent meetings, held on the first Thursday of the month for three hours during business hours, focus on the broader elements of leadership with workshops on individual leadership styles, communication and presentation skills, and other leadership development skills.
 The monthly meetings will also include discussions with leaders from the community and an opportunity for active engagement among the Fellows.

 Mentorship: A key part of the Fellows’ program is connecting Fellows with mentors.
 The Foundation seeks community leaders from all sectors to mentor one Fellow for the program year.
 Once selected, the Fellow and mentor can determine the frequency of their meetings, however, at the minimum Fellows can expect to meet with their mentors four times during the course of the year.
 Past mentors have provided professional and project-related guidance, and have helped to make connections for the Fellows.